Prime Factorization Lesson Plan

 Additional practice with up to 4 digit numbers

-A fun, no-prep way to practice prime factorization is our Prime Factorization with Exponents Doodle Math activity (sold separately) — it's a fresh take on color by number or color by code.
+A fun, no-prep way to practice prime factorization is our Prime Factorization with Exponents Doodle & Color by Number activity (sold separately) — it's a fresh take on color by number or color by code.
 It includes three levels that help students practice finding the factors of 2-, 3- and 4-digit numbers.
 Each answer unlocks patterns that they can doodle onto an image.

 There's also a special Earth Day version of the activity (sold separately), perfect for spring.